Fire and EMS Applications

 Protect yourself by using the Chameleon Clan-Meth lab detection kit to detect the gasses commonly found at a methamphetamine lab.
 Click here to learn more about Chameleon kits.

 View the videos to learn more about methamphetamine labs, and how to keep you and your team safe.

 The threat of attack by a weapon of mass destruction has the potential to claim thousands of lives in a very short period of time.
 In the event of such an incident, firefighters and EMS personnel must evaluate the types of toxic chemicals present, before they can effectively assist victims or extinguish fires.
 With minimal training, all personnel can use the Chameleon.

-Overhaul and Post Fire Operations
+Fire Investigation and Post Fire Operations

 Industrial and Transportation Accidents